İZBAN: History

 İZBAN A.Ş. was jointly created on 10 January 2007 by the İzmir Municipality and the Turkish State Railways to operate commuter service within the city.
 Previously commuter service was operated by the State Railways but service wasn't very frequent and trains weren't as efficient.
 By 2006 commuter ridership within İzmir was at its all time lowest with only 98,000 boardings that year.
 This followed a steady decrease in ridership since the 1990s.
 In order to revive commuter service in the city, the State Railways executed a complete overhaul of their two lines within the city.
 On 23 July 2006 the State Railways temporarily suspended all rail service into İzmir.
 Regional and intercity trains would terminate at Çiğli in the north and Gaziemir in the south.

 During this time, the 24 existing commuter stations were rebuilt and 5 new stations were added.
-15 new bus transfer terminals were added to integrate commuter service with the citywide bus service ESHOT.
+New bus transfer terminals were added to integrate commuter service with the citywide bus service ESHOT.
 All grade crossings were converted to overpasses or underpasses with the exception of 7 crossings that were operational when service began.
 Today, only 3 remain and will be removed in the near future.
 Two railway tunnels were built in Karşıyaka and Şirinyer with a total of 4 underground stations and the railway's former right of way were converted into parks.
 Tracks were relaid with cement ties and signalization was upgraded to a central control station at Alsancak.
-Turnstiles were added at stations to integrate them with the citywide smartcard, Kentkart.
+Turnstiles were added at stations to integrate them with the citywide smartcard, İzmirimKart.
 A new maintenance facility was opened in Çiğli as well as a small yard was opened in Cumaovası for the trains.
-Works on the southern line finished in mid-2009 and regional service was restored to Basmane station.
-Works on the Northern Line finished in Spring 2010 and service was restored on 1 May 2010.

 Service

-Currently, İZBAN operates 164 daily trains in both directions between Cumaovası and Aliağa.
-All of the tracks are owned by the Turkish State Railways.
-There are also bus terminals integrated with several new stations.
-These stations are: Halkapınar, Şirinyer, Semt Garajı, Esbaş, Sarnıç and Cumaovası on the Southern Line, Mavişehir, Çiğli, Egekent 2, Hatundere, Biçerova, Menemen and Ulukent on the Northern Line.